netbiolab/HCNetlas/README.md

 ## 3. Top hub gene analysis
-Third, we select genes with top degree centrality and their direct neighbors to perform enrichment analysis.
+Third, we would select top hub genes and their direct neighbors to perform enrichment analysis.
-We will get top 10 central genes for each celltype with `TopHub()` function in `scHumanNet` package, and obtain their direct neighiboring genes.
+We will get top 10 central genes with highest degree centraltiy for each celltype with `TopHub()` function in `scHumanNet` package, and obtain their direct neighiboring genes.

 ``` r